 Celebration Chase Trend Analysis

-The race is open to both sexes, with the Male runners having produced a total of 20 winners from a total of 134 runners, whilst the Female runners have produced 0 winners from a total of 2 runners.
+The race is open to both sexes, with male runners having produced a total of 20 winners from a total of 134 runners, while female runners have produced 0 winners from a total of 2 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Celebration Chase: